cpldcpu/LLM_HDL_Design/VerySimple16bit_Oct2023.md

 # Another attempt at a 16-bit CPU

 Now its October 2023 and many new and updated AI tools became available.
-Let's give the very simple 16-bit CPU another try.I am planning to use Copilot mostly (with the chat mode), but maybe also GPT4 and Mistral7B (locally).
+Let's give the very simple 16-bit CPU another try.I am planning to use Copilot mostly (with the chat mode), but maybe also GPT4.

 **Verdict**